 I then stocked up on sorely needed office supplies.

-Below I set out a checklist of the different types of office equipment you need or can get to outfit a fantastic office, whether in your home or in a commercial space.
+Below, I set out the list of the different types of office equipment and supplies you need or can get to outfit a fantastic office, whether in your home or in a commercial space.
+If you’re at the stage you need to outfit your office, check out our “Where to buy office equipment, furniture and supplies” article.

 A. Computer Technology